Danielsan222/BD/README.md

 # BD
 Database project - Formula 1.

-This project involves the complete development of a Database involing a Formula 1 competition.
+This project involves the complete development of a Database involving a Formula 1 competition.

 It contains :